Horner–Wadsworth–Emmons reaction: Stereoselectivity

 The Horner–Wadsworth–Emmons reaction favours the formation of (E)-alkenes.
 In general, the more equilibration amongst intermediates, the higher the selectivity for (E)-alkene formation.

 Disubstituted alkenes

-Thompson and Heathcock have performed a systematic study of the reaction of methyl 2-(dimethylphosphono)acetate with various aldehydes.
+Thompson and Heathcock have performed a systematic study of the reaction of methyl 2-(dimethoxyphosphoryl)acetate with various aldehydes.
 While each effect was small, they had a cumulative effect making it possible to modify the stereochemical outcome without modifying the structure of the phosphonate.
 They found greater (E)-stereoselectivity with the following conditions: